 b.
 1948, Acapulco, Mexico

-Aguirre has represented Mexico in different Biennales such as Paris, Sao Paulo and Havana.
+Aguirre has represented Mexico in different Biennales, such as Paris, Sao Paulo and Havana.
 He obtained the prestigious Guggenheim Fellowship in 1996 and is currently a member of the National System of Creators of the Fondo Nacional para la Cultura y las Artes (FONCA, Mexico).
-He has worked extensively in solo projects for some of the most prestigious contemporary art museums in Mexico, including MAM (Museum of Modern Art), MUAC (Contemporary Art National University Museum), Carrillo Gil Contemporary Art Museum, Siqueiros Public Exhibition Hall and the Museo del Chopo, as well as the National School of Fine Arts.
+He has worked extensively in solo projects for some of the most prestigious contemporary art museums in Mexico, including the Museum of Modern Art (MAM), Contemporary Art National University Museum (MUAC), Carrillo Gil Contemporary Art Museum, Siqueiros Public Exhibition Hall, Museo del Chopo, as well as the National School of Fine Arts.

-Returning 30 years after his first solo show at the Museo de Art Moderno (MAM), Aguirre is currently exhibiting a large Retrospective “Zona de Riesgo” encapsulating four decades of his most socially and politically driven works in Mexico City.
+Returning 30 years after his first solo show at the Museo de Art Moderno (MAM), Aguirre exhibited a large Retrospective “Zona de Riesgo” encapsulating four decades of his most socially and politically driven works in Mexico City.

 Puerta Roja represents Carlos Aguirre in Asia since 2014.